2Park/spanner-migration-tool/README.md

 ```

 # Import
 The tables MUST be setup prior to running the import tool.
-Either by running liquibase or using the "Copy DDL" button from an equivalent database.
+Either by running liquibase or using the "Show equivalent ddl" button from an equivalent database in GCP (on the page where you see a list of tables).

 The ./run-import script shows one way to batch import tables.
 The spanner-migration-tool can also be run manually on individual tables (again, see run-import.sh for example use).